raquo/Laminar/docs/Documentation.md

 Modifiers are applied in the order in which they're passed to the element, so what you see in your code is what you get in the resulting DOM.

 Notice that the code snippet above does not require you to HTML-escape `"&"` or `"<"`.
 You're just writing Scala code, you're not writing HTML (or anything that will be parsed as HTML), so don't worry about HTML escaping when using Laminar API.
 However, this warranty is void when you manually invoke native Javascript APIs (e.g. anything under `.ref`, or any interfaces provided by [scala-js-dom](https://github.com/scala-js/scala-js-dom)).
 Then you need to know Javascript and the DOM API to know what's safe and what [isn't](https://security.stackexchange.com/questions/32347/dom-based-xss-attacks-what-is-the-most-dangerous-example).

+---

+Note: this section of documentation only explained how to render _static_ data.
+You will learn to render dynamic data and lists of children in [Reactive Data](#reactive-data) section.

 ### Manual Application